unoplatform/uno.extensions/doc/Overview/Mvux/Advanced/Commands.md

      public void MyCommand();
      ```

-     These attributes can be used interchangeably to control command generation, for example you may choose to disable implicit feed command parameter altogether by using the attribute with the `assembly:` prefix.
-You can then opt-in specific classes or methods.
-You can also switch off a specific classes while opting-in certain methods by decorating them with this attribute as enabled.
-You can choose any combination to opt in or out implicit command generation.
+     These attributes can be used interchangeably to control command generation, for example, you may choose to disable the implicit feed command parameter altogether by using the attribute with the `assembly:` prefix.
+You can then opt-in for specific classes or methods.
+You can also switch off specific classes while opting-in certain methods by decorating them with this attribute as enabled.
+You can choose any combination to opt-in or out of implicit command generation.

      #### FeedParameter attribute